bunthangchen/CKA-2025/Resources/Day02/readme.md

 # Day 2/40 - How To Dockerize a Project - CKA Full Course 2024 ☸️

-## Check out the video below for Day2 👇

 ## If you would like to use docker and Kubernetes sandbox environment , you can use below:
 ```
 https://labs.play-with-docker.com/